0ldriku/CAF-Annotator/README.md

   - Final-clause pause duration: Mean duration of pauses between clauses, expressed in seconds.

 - Repair fluency
   - Dysfluency rate: The mean number of dysfluencies per second, divided by total speech duration.
+Detected by time-stamped whisper, but the accuracy is not guaranteed.

 ### CAF Measures on working
 I plan to implement the following measures on a separate page.
 Since initializing the NLP tools can be time-consuming, this will be set up on a different page to optimize performance.